Syndicate Agreement Architecture

 • The lead manager is also a syndicate member.
 Lead status adds management responsibilities and fees on top of the regular syndicate member share, but it does not exempt the lead from underwriting liability.

-The Agreement Among Underwriters (AAU)
+What Does the Agreement Among Underwriters (AAU) Cover?

 The AAU is the master contract among syndicate members.
 It is sometimes called the syndicate letter or, when SIFMA's industry-standard form is used, the Master Agreement Among Underwriters (MAAU).
 SIFMA's MAAU is the template most large transactions follow.